1st U.S. Artillery, Battery I: Early history

 The company was organized in June 1821 at Fort Constitution, New Hampshire under the command of Captain Fabius Whiting.

-It was posted at various East Coast installations in garrison through 1836, when the company was deployed to Fort Mitchel, Alabama and was sent into the field during the Creek War of 1836.
+It was posted at various East Coast installations in garrison through 1836, when the company was deployed to Fort Mitchell, Alabama and was sent into the field during the Creek War of 1836.

 Shortly thereafter, the company was deployed to Florida, where it joined the campaign during the Second Seminole War from 1836 until 1838.

 Equipped as a field artillery battery, the unit participated in the Mexican–American War from 1847 until 1848, joining the campaign under the command of Captain John Bankhead Magruder during the siege of Vera Cruz and engaged at the battles of Cerro Gordo, Contreras, Churubusco, Molino del Rey, and Mexico City.

 In 1850, Battery I was ordered to the Pacific Coast to take post at San Diego, California; the unit remained in California through 1855, when it was ordered to join the United States Boundary Survey en route to Texas.

-In 1857, the company returned to the Atlantic Coast at Fort Adams, Rhode Island.
+In 1857, the company returned to the Atlantic Coast, where it was stationed at Fort Adams in Rhode Island.

-The battery was ordered to Fort Leavenworth, Kansas with much of the Regular Army in 1859, where it remained until January 1861 before moving to Washington, D.C.
+The battery was ordered to Fort Leavenworth in Kansas, along with much of the rest of the U.S. Army in 1859, where it remained until January 1861 before moving to Washington, D.C. to defend the national capital from Confederate Army attack during the American Civil War.

 Civil War

 Upon the outbreak of the American Civil War, Captain Magruder resigned his commission and joined the Confederacy.
 Command of Battery I was given to Captain James B. Ricketts, who led the battery at the Battle of Bull Run; Ricketts was severely wounded in action and captured, and command soon passed to Lieutenant Edmund Kirby Jr., who led the battery through the Peninsula Campaign, Antietam, and Fredericksburg before he was killed at the Battle of Chancellorsville.

-Lieutenant George Woodruff led the company at the Battle of Gettysburg, and was killed in action.
+Lieutenant George Woodruff led the company at the Battle of Gettysburg in Gettysburg, Pennsylvania, where he was killed in action.
 Lieutenant Tully McCrea briefly commanded the battery after Gettysburg, and was replaced by Lieutenant Francis "Frank" Sands French.

-In October 1863, Captain Ricketts (absent since July 1861) was replaced with Captain Alanson Merwin Randol; Randol, who had commanded Battery E & G, 1st U.S. of the Horse Artillery Brigade since 1862, trained and refitted Battery I as a horse artillery battery, and in April 1864 it was merged with Battery H, 1st U.S. to create Battery H & I, 1st U.S.
+In October 1863, Captain Ricketts, who was absent since July 1861, was replaced with Captain Alanson Merwin Randol; Randol, who had commanded Battery E & G, 1st U.S. of the Horse Artillery Brigade since 1862, trained and refitted Battery I as a horse artillery battery, and in April 1864 it was merged with Battery H, 1st U.S. to create Battery H & I, 1st U.S.

 Battery H & I served for the remainder of the war as a horse artillery battery, typically attached to the Cavalry Division.
 It was present during the Wilderness Campaign of 1864, including the Battle of Cold Harbor in June 1864.

 Captain Randol left the battery for West Point in August 1864, and later accepted a volunteer commission; for the rest of the war, the company was commanded by its lieutenants.